Arpa jarocha: Use

 The arpa is one of the main instruments used in the conjunto jarocho; a type of Mexican folk ensemble.
 The musical style in which arpa jarocha is also heard is "sones jarochos," which blends Spanish and African-influenced rhythms.
 Within this genre, the arpa typically provides the main melodies, while instruments such as the jarana guitar and the requinto provide rhythms and counter-melodies.

 Both men and women play this instrument, although a greater percentage are men.

 Origins

 The arpa jarocha is from Veracruz, Mexico. one of the various forms of harp that evolved from models introduced by Spain in the 16th century, and traced even back further to the Arabs who had occupied Spain for 700 years.

-The indigenous people of Veracruz had never before seen stringed instruments before the Conquest, and quickly adapted their own version which became a pivotal instrument used in many different musical ensembles in Veracruz, but also the rest of Mexico and the Latin Americas.
+The indigenous people of Veracruz had never seen stringed instruments before the Conquest, and quickly adapted their own version which became a pivotal instrument used in many different musical ensembles in Veracruz, but also the rest of Mexico and Latin America.